ilai-ucsb/music_rec/team/TESTING.md

 #### Explicit Songs
  - Tests located in frontend/src/tests/App.test.js file
  - Tested that songs are rendered when a song is inputted and a value for the explicit filter is changed
+ - This tests the frontend for the inclusion of an explicit filter, that the backend receives the request and provides recommendations based on that explicit filter and returns it to the frontend, and that the frontend receives these recommendations
     - Lines 8-20